Intermesh/docker-groupoffice-development/README.md

 Profiling
 ---------

-You can create a profile by setting setting XDEBUG_MODE: "profile" in the docker-compose.yml file.
+You can create a profile by setting setting XDEBUG_MODE: "profile" in the docker compose.yml file.
 And create a bind mound: "./profile:/tmp/profile:delegated" to access the profile data.

 Debugging